ABB Accelerates Application Control Software Development for a Power Electronic Controller

 They use MATLAB® and Simulink to design the control algorithms for filtering, current control, grid synchronization, and grid power monitoring, and to calculate power, idle power, and other physical variables.

-Engineers use Simscape Power Systems™ to validate the algorithms by running system simulations.
+Engineers use Simscape Electrical™ to validate the algorithms by running system simulations.
 Stateflow® enables ABB to model control sequences and ensure fast fault protection.

 Using Simulink Coder, they generate ANSI C code automatically from their Simulink models.
 They also use Simulink Coder to generate C code from their Stateflow charts, thereby avoiding the laborious and time-consuming manual translation of the control algorithms into source code.
 They can use the generated code directly in the controller.